GTA 6 incoming? Leaker says Rockstar about to "make a big announcement"

 In news that could potentially be a GTA 6 bombshell, a Twitter account who states that they are, "a reliable source covering all upcoming News, Leaks & Rumors for the highly anticipated sequel to Rockstar Games’ Bully/GTA", has posted a tweet saying that Rockstar Games are about to "make a big announcement at #TheGameAwards".

-And that's potentially very exciting as The Game Awards 2022 are taking place in just a day's time on December 9th.
+And that's potentially very exciting as The Game Awards 2022 are taking place TODAY on December 9th.
 More exciting still is that Rockstar Games are confirmed as being part of the show.
 That means we could be just hours away now from getting our first look at GTA 6.

+GTA 6 graphics analysis: what can we expect on PS5, PC and Xbox Series X?

 While it is unconfirmed if the announcement will be GTA 6 related, this tweet was picked up by the GTA 6 Reddit, with gamers going on to theorise if the "big announcement" will actually be a GTA 6 reveal or not.